Referencing a website is fascinating: it is also endless.

 Here it is !

-Whether for your own WordPress site or that of your clients, you can use this checklist to manage your WordPress SEO campaign in 2021.
+Whether for your own WordPress site or that of your clients, you can use this checklist to manage your WordPress SEO campaign.

 And this through 21 essential steps.